-Pollen records of palaeosols in barrow landscapes, buried Podzols and Anthrosols provide palaeoecological information on plant species, present on site and in the region during the formation of the barrows, drift sand deposits and plaggic horizons.
-Previous research has shown that pollen grains, infiltrated in soils and incorporated in plaggic deposits, are well preserved in the anaerobic and acid microenvironment of excremental aggregates (van Mourik, 1999, 2001).
+Pollen records of paleosols in barrow landscapes, buried podzols, and Anthrosols provide paleoecological information on plant species present on site and in the region during the formation of the barrows, drift sand deposits, and plaggic horizons.
+Previous research has shown that pollen grains that infiltrated soils and were incorporated into plaggic deposits are well preserved in the anaerobic and acidic microenvironment of excremental aggregates (van Mourik, 1999, 2001).

 Samples for pollen extraction were collected in 10 mL tubes in profile pits.
-Pollen extractions were carried out using 10% potassium hydroxide (KOH), 10% hydrochloric acid (HCl), bromoform-ethanol (specific gravity= 2.0) and acetolysis (Moore et al., 1991, p.
+Pollen extractions were carried out using 10% potassium hydroxide (KOH), 10% hydrochloric acid (HCl), bromoform-ethanol (specific gravity = 2.0), and acetolysis (Moore et al., 1991, p.
 50).
 For the identification of pollen grains, the pollen keys of Moore et al. (1991, p.
 83-166) and Beug (2004) were applied.
-The pollen scores of the barrow records are based on a tree pollen sum minus Betula (in the curve of total AP [=arboreal pollen] 5 Betula is included).
-The barrow pollen data used in this paper have been previously published in Doorenbosch 2013 and will be summarized in this paper with a focus on heath and heath management.
-Pollen scores of the archives of Bedafse Bergen were based on a total pollen sum of arboreal and non-arboreal plant species.
-For the estimation of the pollen concentrations from the various soil horizons of profile Rakt, the exotic marker grain method was applied (Moore et al., 1991, p.
+The pollen scores of the barrow records are based on a tree pollen sum minus Betula (in the curve of total AP (arboreal pollen), five Betula are included).
+The barrow pollen data used in this paper have been previously published in Doorenbosch (2013) and will be summarized in this paper with a focus on heath and heath management.
+Pollen scores of the archives of the Bedafse Bergen were based on a total pollen sum of arboreal and non-arboreal plant species.
+For the estimation of the pollen concentrations from the various soil horizons of the Rakt profile, the exotic marker grain method was applied (Moore et al., 1991, p.
 53).
-Pollen data of the profile Rakt has been published in van Mourik (2012a), the pollen diagram Bedafse Bergen has not been published before.
+Pollen data of the Rakt profile have been published in van Mourik et al. (2012a); the Bedafse Bergen pollen diagram has not been published before.